This analysis of Golar LNG aims for explaining the business of Golar and the opportunity we identify at its current price. (18/04/20)

 The FLNG division has one cargo which is tied to a long term contract (this new modality is the one which provides the highest margins.
 In addition to that, because the Floating Natural Gas Liquefaction does not need infrastructure associated, it is becoming prevalent in developing countries).
 Golar is building a new FLNG cargo tied to a 20 years contract with BP.
 This cargo will start operations in 2023.

-Why do we think that it is attractive?
+Why do we think that it is attractive to invest in Golar?

 The companies have changed their strategy in the last couple of years where the shipping business operated mainly on the spot instead of working tied to long-term contracts, which brings stability.
 Golar has moved from a cyclical business into a one which guarantees fixed cash-flow.
 Currently, it is looking for a buyer to sell its shipping division and focus on FLNG and downstream.